Best Dressed at the 2019 Grammy Awards: Lady Gaga, Miley Cyrus and More

 Camila Cabello

-The Grammy nominated artist slayed the carpet with this sexy, pink glitzy gown.
+The Grammy nominated artist slayed the carpet with this sexy, pink custom Armani Prive glitzy gown, Tamara Mellon heels and Harry Winston jewelry.

 Watch E! this Sunday starting at 9 p.m. for our Live From the Red Carpet 2019 Grammy Awards coverage!
 After the ceremony, tune in to E!'s After Party: The 2019 Grammy Awards special!